VithorCarlos/food-explorer-api/README.md

 # Food Explorer API
-Complete digital menu being developed in React.js with Next.js, and Node.js with Prisma and Nest.js.
+Complete digital menu being developed in React.js with Next.js, and Node.js with Prisma.
 The system features JWT-based login authentication with Cookie, user registration, and access authorization.

 The food explorer will have two personas: the admin and the user;